ntavelis/dockposer/README.md

 | Dockerfile         | ./docker/php-fpm/Dockerfile | Dockerfile which contains instructions for the creation of php-fpm image |

 YOU CAN modify any file, dockposer is smart enough to update the contents of the docker files inside the marked regions.

+### Syncing of dependencies

+Every time you run `composer install` or `composer update` dockposer will look your `require` section and if needed it will take action to sync the docker files.

+Do not forget to run `docker-compose --build` to rebuild your images, so that they include the dependencies you required.

 ## Marked regions